 Living on the Musconetcong Mountain, near the confluence of the Musconetcong and Delaware Rivers, I consider our local watersheds integral parts of my home; their health and well being are of paramount importance to me.

-As an avid canoeist, officer of the Mohawk Canoe Club, member of the Board of the Delaware Valley Division of the American Canoe Association, and member of various and sundry area paddling clubs, I feel a deep and visceral connection to our local waterways.
+As an avid canoeist, trip leader for the Mohawk Canoe Club, member of the Board of the Delaware Valley Division of the American Canoe Association, and member of various and sundry area paddling clubs, I feel a deep and visceral connection to our local waterways.
 I've paddled the Delaware River from the confluence of the East & West Branches to the tidal section in Burlington, NJ, many tributaries of the Delaware, large and small, including the Lackawaxen, Mongaup, Flatbrook, Pequest, Paulins Kill, Lehigh, Pohatcong, Musconetcong, Tohickon, Neshaminy, Crosswicks, Rancocas, Maurice, as well as the entire navigable length of the Delaware and Raritan Canal, from Bulls Island to New Brunswick.

 These waterways and natural lands are a blessing, a great luxury, in my opinion.
 I'm immensely grateful to all of the people and organizations that have worked in the past to preserve, protect, and improve the quality of our local waterways.
 This is a job that demands constant attention, and I believe it's of the utmost importance to recognize ongoing and new threats to the health of the Delaware River and its surrounding lands and waters.
 It is a privilege to help protect and share all that these natural treasures have to offer, and I am honored and excited to participate in continuing this work with the Delaware River Greenway Partnership.